butchwarns/ncurses_Cellular_Automaton/README.md

 The animation can flicker quite a bit at times, so please take care if you are sensitive to those kind of things!

 ## Project status
 Functional work in progress.
-I do intend to add more features in the future.
+I do intend to add more features sometime in the future.

 ## Code style
 [![js-standard-style](https://img.shields.io/badge/code%20style-stroustrup-brightgreen.svg?style=flat)](https://www.stroustrup.com/bs_faq2.html#layout-style)